5 fall pet hazards you wouldn’t expect

 Antifreeze

 If you’re winterizing your cottage, boat or RV, be mindful of antifreeze!
 Antifreeze is toxic to animals.
 Yet, it can be appealing to them because of its sweet taste.
 Always be on the lookout for antifreeze spills and be sure to clean them up immediately.
-If you suspect your animal has ingested antifreeze, contact an emergency veterinarian right away.
+Ingestion of antifreeze can cause kidney damage leading to kidney failure if not treated promptly.
+If you suspect your animal has ingested antifreeze, contact an emergency veterinarian or poison control right away.
 For more on antifreeze, click here.

 Rodenticides

 When mice start to look for somewhere warm to spend the winter, many people turn to rodenticides.
 While we do not recommend the use of such products, if you are planning on using rodenticides, make sure they are placed in areas not accessible to your companion animals.
-As an alternative, we recommend a holistic deterrent of vinegar and pepper mix spray.
+As an alternative, we recommend a holistic deterrent of vinegar and pepper mix spray placed where your furry family members cannot access.

 Essential oils